AndreEnes/AndreEnes.github.io/sensorSystem.md

 [Back](projects.md)

-## Sensor System for Predictive Maintenance
+## Sensor System for Industrial Predictive Maintenance

 Sensor module design, embedded development, and ML for predictive maintenance.
 It was developed in the scope of the [GreenAuto](https://www.agendagreenauto.pt/projeto/) Project.